 You may think it is unnecessary to have more than one set of headphones in your possession and ready to use.
 But this may be an advantage where you want to have a particular set of headphones suited to a particular kind of audio content or listening environment.

 For example, you may use a pair of earphones or circum-aural headphones for listening in a noisy environment or to hear the detail in a piece of music whereas you may use a pair of lightweight supra-aural headphones when you go jogging so you can hear the traffic.
+You may even find that supra-aural or circum-aural headphones can suit long listening sessions much better than in-ear earphones, which may be of concern if you frequently use your headphones as a communications headset.

 What kind of headphones suit your needs best?